Felix-Thiele/Lin-Algebra-Formalization-FTL/README.md

 It is based on the lean file found under https://github.com/kckennylau/Lean/blob/master/linear_algebra/vector_space.lean.

-An updated version of this (working with the current mathlib) can be found above.
+An updated version of this (working with the current mathlib) can be found in our repository.

 The lean file uses the mathlib https://github.com/leanprover-community/mathlib.